ShoosGun/Quantum-Space-Amigos/README.md

 - [ ] Add quantum sync (by first knowing the only possibilities for it and then adding them in 3-4 bits, so that all of the quantum objects are in a small amount of bytes)

 - [ ] Add ***FUN***

+	- [x] Beeing able to add and change nicknames from the client (with a new header)